M. 2 Oct 1673 in Quebec City, New France

 D. (probably) 5 Aug 1689, Lachine, New France

 Michel Prezeau was one of the many victims of the 1689 Lachine Massacre whose exact fate isn’t known, but it’s very likely that he was killed there.
 Michel was from the city of Rouen, France, born on September 29, 1649 to Marin Prezeau (also spelled Prezot) and Étiennette Langlois.
-He had at least four older sisters and one older brother, and all were baptized at St-Maclou church.
+He had at least four older sisters and one older brother, and all were baptized at Saint-Maclou church.

 Michel first appeared in records of New France at age 22 as a witness to a marriage in Montreal.
 The groom was Jean Groulx, a young man from Michel’s parish in Rouen, so they were likely friends.
 Two years later, on October 2, 1673, Michel was in Quebec celebrating his own marriage.
 His new wife was a Fille du Roi named Marie Chansy, who had just arrived from France.
 There were two other marriages performed the same day; one of the weddings included a groom who was also from Rouen, and Michel was one of the witnesses.